Trevor Lawrence (musician)

 Trevor Lawrence is an American saxophonist (baritone and tenor saxes), composer, arranger and record producer.

 As a session musician, Lawrence has performed both as a studio musician and as a touring musician in the horn sections for groups including the Rolling Stones – with Steve Madaio and Bobby Keys – and with the Paul Butterfield Blues Band – along with Madaio, David Sanborn and Gene Dinwiddie – that performed at the Woodstock music festival in 1969.

-As an arranger, Lawrence collaborated on Etta James' 1962 eponymous album and on the Pointer Sisters' 1982 So Excited! album, which he also co-produced.
+As an arranger, Lawrence collaborated on Etta James' 1973 album Etta James and on the Pointer Sisters' 1982 So Excited! album, which he also co-produced.

 Personal life

 Lawrence was married to Lynda Laurence of the Supremes.
-They have a son, Trevor Lawrence Jr., born in 1973.
+They have a son, Trevor Lawrence Jr, born in 1974, who is a session musician and producer under Dr. Dre's Aftermath Entertainment.